briochie/Heralda-chat-bot/README.md

 ## Features

 * Announces user arrivals and exits.

-## Features in the Future

 * Customizable user join and exit messages for each server.
 * Customizable "welcome" messages for Heralda when she joins a voice channel.
-* Easier customization for language/audio settings.

 ## Bot Commands